What does all-inclusive mean?

 If there's anything that seems too good to be true, it's the all-inclusive holiday.
 Free booze for 14 days?
 All-you-can-eat lobster luncheons?
 The luxury of not spending a single penny for a fortnight?

-Yes, an all-inclusive break may occasionally involve hiding from that tiresome couple from Telford by the buffet counter every morning, but the appeal of those plastic wristbands isn’t difficult to see.
+But having the everyday expenses taken care of isn't something to dismiss.
+So yes, even though an all-inclusive break may occasionally involve hiding from that tiresome couple from Telford by the buffet counter every morning, the continuing appeal of those plastic wristbands isn’t difficult to see.

 Are all-inclusive holidays value for money?